Tips and Options for Getting HomeNow that you are here on campus, here are some tips and options to consider when looking for options to get home.

 Airport Shuttle Services

-Grey Line Bus – regional bus carrier picks up on campus two to three times per day and connects to Pittsburgh International (PIT) and Pittsburgh Amtrak/Greyhound stations: http://bit.ly/WVUGreyLine.
-Grey Line also adds additional bus to this route over holiday breaks called WVU Send Off Services for more on this: https://shop.mountainline.org/category.sc?categoryId=14.
+Grey Line Bus – regional bus carrier picks up on campus two to three times per day and connects to Pittsburgh International (PIT) and Pittsburgh Amtrak station: http://bit.ly/WVUGreyLine.
+Grey Line also adds additional buses to this route over holiday breaks called WVU Send Off Services.
+For more on this: https://shop.mountainline.org/category.sc?categoryId=14.
 NOTE: Unique to this industry Grey Line offers guaranteed seating when you book directly through Grey Line for return trips to Morgantown.
-While they do work with Greyhound they aren’t aware of their bookings and cannot guarantee your seat.
 It is suggested you book your direct trip back to Morgantown through Grey Line direct!

 Limo and car services are available to the various airports.